-come forward and serve them.
+f162 they may open to him immediately.
+37. Blessed are those servants whom their lord, when he cometh shall find watching.
+Verily I tell you, that he will gird himself, and make them sit down at table, and will come forward and serve them.
 38. And if he shall come in the second watch, or if he shall come in the third watch, and find them so, blessed are those servants.
 39. But know this. that if the householder had known at what hour the thief would come, he would certainly have watched, and would not have permitted his house to be broken into.
 40. And therefore be you also ready; for the Son of man will come at an hour when you are not expecting him.
-41. And Peter saith to him, Lord, sayest thou this parable to us. or likewise to all?
+41. And Peter saith to him, Lord, sayest thou this parable to us, or likewise to all?
 42. And the Lord said.
 Who is a faithful and wise steward, whom his master will appoint over his household, to give them their allowance of food at the proper time?
-43. Blessed is that servant, whom his master, when he cometh. shall find acting in this manner.
-44. Verily I tell you, that he will appoint him over all that he possesses.
+43. Blessed is that servant, whom his master. when he cometh, shall find acting in this manner.
+44. Verily I tell you, that he will appoint him over all that shall begin to beat his fellowservants, and even to eat and drink with drunkards: 50.
+The master of that servant will come on a day when he doth not look for him, and at an hour when he is not aware: 51.
+And shall cut him off: and assign his portion with hypocrites: weeping and gnashing of teeth shall be there.

+he possesses.
 45. But if that servant shall say in his heart, My master delayeth his coming, and shall begin to beat the men-servants, and maids, and to eat and drink, and to be drunken; 46.
 The master of that servant will come on a day when he doth not expect him, and at an hour when he is not aware, and will cut him off, and assign his portion with the unfaithful.
 47. But that servant, who knew his master's will, and did not make himself ready, nor did according to his will, shall be beaten with many stripes.
 48. But he who knew not, and did things worthy of stripes, shall be beaten with few stripes.
-And to whomsoever much hath been given, much will be demanded from him, and to whom men have entrusted much, from him they will exact more.
-49. I came to send a fire on the earth, and what do I wish if it be already be kindled?
-163 50.
-But I have to he hantized with a hantism, and be baptized with a baptism, and how am I distressed till it be accomplished!
+And to whomsoever much hath been given, much will be demanded from him. and to whom men have entrusted much, from him they will exact more.
+49. I came to send a fire on the earth, and what do I wish if it be already be kindled? f163 50.
+But I have to be baptized with a baptism, and how am I distressed till it. be accomplished!